jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 git merge
 </pre>

-If I&#8217;m working on the branch &#8216;P100&#8217; but I want to have the latest changes made on the master I can run a `git merge master` from the P100 branch.
+If I'm working on the branch &#8216;P100' but I want to have the latest changes made on the master I can run a `git merge master` from the P100 branch.

-When there&#8217;s a conflict you can see the files haven&#8217;t been merged by typing `git status` and looking for files Unmerged paths.
+When there's a conflict you can see the files haven't been merged by typing `git status` and looking for files Unmerged paths.
 Using `git mergetool` you can see the conflict in a graphical application.

 Once you resolved the conflict you should add the file to the staging area.